top of page

 Years ago, when I was an Executive Assistant, the President said, "Kathy, I have clients coming in from Japan at 10:00 a.m.
 Will you book us a tee-off time at 1:00 p.m.?"
 Incredulously I asked, "Won't they want to take a nap instead of playing golf?"
 He replied, "The best way to help them get over jetlag is to get them grounded to the land."

 Then I took a trip to Europe.
 Shortly after we settled in at the house, my daughter said, "Mom, we are taking the dogs to the park."
 You can imagine my reaction.
 I just wanted to sleep.
 But hey, I just arrived, and I wanted to grab every European moment and share it with my daughter.
-I came back from the walk in the park refreshed and was able to stay awake until my family's regular bedtime.
+I returned from the walk in the park refreshed and could stay awake until my family's regular bedtime.

 What were the similarities?
 Both activities were on land, not concrete.